The Best Wood for Turning In 2023

 Each blank measures 2 inches thick, 2 inches wide, and 36 inches long, and is rectangular in shape (other sizes available).

 The blanks have been kiln dried to remove excess moisture and stabilize the wood, making them easy to work with.
 They have also been sanded on all four sides, ensuring a smooth and ready-to-use surface.
 These blanks are defect-free, ensuring that you have a clean and uniform piece of wood to work with.

-And of course Ash wood had to be included in the list of best wood for turning it is such a beautiful wood to work on and produces some stunning pieces.
+And of course Ash wood had to be included, it is such a beautiful wood to work on and produces some stunning pieces.

 Ash bowl blanks are an excellent choice for woodturners looking to create beautiful, high-quality wooden bowls.
 These blanks are made from ash, a strong and durable wood known for its attractive grain and pale, creamy color.